Codeer-Studio/MysticalPets/README.md

 **MysticalPets** is a Minecraft plugin that allows players to spawn and have pets follow them around https://www.spigotmc.org/resources/mysticalpets.121226/

+## Soft Dependencies
+- `PlaceholderAPI` needed to use any placeholders

 ---

 ## 🚀 Features